openpaperwork/pyocr/README.markdown

 # PyOCR

-Pyocr is an optical character recognition (OCR) tool wrapper for python.
+PyOCR is an optical character recognition (OCR) tool wrapper for python.
 That is, it helps using OCR tools from a Python program.

 It has been tested only on GNU/Linux systems.
 It should also work on similar systems (*BSD, etc).
 It doesn't work on Windows, MacOSX, etc.

-Pyocr can be used as a wrapper for google's [Tesseract-OCR](http://code.google.com/p/tesseract-ocr/) or Cuneiform.
+PyOCR can be used as a wrapper for google's [Tesseract-OCR](http://code.google.com/p/tesseract-ocr/) or Cuneiform.
 It can read all image types supported by [Pillow](https://github.com/python-imaging/Pillow), including jpeg, png, gif,